 One important decision to make when planning a trip is who to travel with, especially when you finally decide to travel with someone.
 After all having a travel companion will enhance the travel experience more.
-But looking for a potential travel buddy — be it good friend, family member, someone you are in to, or in a relationship with, can be difficult because you have to consider some factors, and even the character, and personality of the one you are travelling with.
-Let us start with:
+But travelling in twos and looking for a potential travel buddy — be it good friend, family member, someone you are in to, or in a relationship with, can be difficult because you have to consider some factors, and even the character, and personality of the one you are travelling with.

 There will always be people whose travel style matches yours, that’s fine.
 Actually more than fine.
 However, if you are traveling with someone who needs to be always with you, you need to be honest in saying that you also need some alone time, while he or she can check out the local bookstore, or coffee shop..
 The best travelers are a mix of both — someone who is excited to share new experiences together, but who also won’t freak out if you ask for a few hours by yourself.
 Don’t always assume your partner will be okay with any situation you have in mind, even if you two are perfectly matched cookie cut out.
 Talk about it before committing to travel together — set each others expectations on the lowest possible level you could.

 Flexibility in Planning

 How obsessively compulsive is your travel buddy when it comes to details, or planning?
 Some travelers likes to enjoy blind traveling — just showing up to a place and living in the moment.
 While some needs every moment of every day written in an agenda book.